gamblevore/speedie/Documentation/OptimisationTricks.md

 ### Linked Lists Are Faster Than Arrays!

 Linked lists, are (usually) faster than arrays!
-Depending on what you are doing, of course, and assuming sequential access.
+Depending on what you are doing, of course, and assuming linear access.

 In general, object arrays are rarely the most optimal approach.